CalcoDev/game/README.md

 (impromptuu)
 - [x] Smooth pixelart camera

-- [ ] Lights Fix:
+- [x] Lights Fix:
-  - [ ] Not working outside of camera bounds (aka render to a larget texture and then overlay that)
+  - [x] Not working outside of camera bounds (aka render to a larget texture and then overlay that)
-  - [ ] If camera moves, the scene viewport does not...
+  - [x] If camera moves, the scene viewport does not...

+- [ ] Lights height

+- [ ] HDWorld, add permanent high res UI stuff (for game scene transitions)

 - [ ] 1 - Player walking simulator